RiWieland/scala_data_processing/README.md

 # scala_crawl

-scala project to create
+scala project to create a large data webcrawl for financial data
-- real-time streaming
-- data crawl
-- storage to Azure Cosmos

 # Scala functional programming

-# Efficient Web-Crawl using multi-threading with Scala Future Class
+# Parallel Processing with Future class
+The bottleneck of preforming the webcrawl is the accessing and scrapping of the webpage.
+As this is based on a separate links for the different pages this operation is parallizeable.
+I used future class for preforming the paralization.